-Keny Chan (born 1997, Chengdu, China) is a filmmaker, musician, multimedia artist, and software developer based in Berlin, Germany.
+Keny Chan (born 1997, Sichuan, China) is a filmmaker, musician, multimedia artist, and computer scientist based in Berlin, Germany.

 Education: